Patient Reminders: 2025 Guide To Reduce No-Shows & Costs

 Follow Up Reminder Strategy

 Sometimes, one reminder isn’t enough.
 A follow up strategy involves sending a sequence of reminders if a patient doesn’t respond to the first one.
-For example, you might send an email two weeks before an appointment is due and follow up with a text message 48 hours before.
-Studies show that this 48 hour window is often the sweet spot for a final nudge.
-Multiple touches increase the chances that your message will be seen and acted upon.
-This kind of multi‑touch sequencing is often part of re‑engagement campaigns that combine calls, SMS, and email.
+Studies suggest that sending multiple reminders, for example at three weeks, three days, and three hours before an appointment, yields the best results.
+This kind of multi touch sequencing is often part of re‑engagement campaigns that combine calls, SMS, and email.

 Measuring Success: Tracking Your Impact